 Upon the completion of repayment of INR 7,00,000 (Indian Rupees Seven Lakh Only) to Behram in terms of Clause 1.2 above, Behram shall resign from the board of directors of the Company and also resign from the being in charge of the financial affairs of the Company.
 The Company shall ensure that such cessation of directorship is in accordance with applicable laws and shall accordingly undertake the necessary compliance and filings with the authorities within the prescribed time limits.
 The Company shall provide certified copies of the resolutions and proof of filings in respect of the aforesaid resignation to Behram.

-Upon the completion of repayment of INR 7,00,000 (Indian Rupees Seven Lakh Only) to Behram in terms of Clause 1.2 above, Behram shall resign from being an authorized signatory in respect of the bank accounts of the Company (i.e., bank account with HDFC Bank Limited bearing number _________ and bank account with Axis Bank Limited bearing number _________).
+Upon the completion of repayment of INR 7,00,000 (Indian Rupees Seven Lakh Only) to Behram in terms of Clause 1.2 above, Behram shall resign from being an authorized signatory in respect of the bank accounts of the Company (i.e., bank account with HDFC Bank Limited bearing account number 50200027974322 and bank account with Axis Bank Limited bearing account number 918020002666671).
 The Company shall submit the necessary documents to the banks in respect of the above and obtain the acknowledgement of the banks in respect of cessation of Behram being the authorised signatory of the bank accounts of the Company.
 The Company shall provide the certified copies of the aforesaid documents and acknowledgement to Behram.

 Upon the completion of repayment of INR 7,00,000 (Indian Rupees Seven Lakh Only) to Behram in terms of Clause 1.2 above, the Promoter shall purchase the 11% shareholding of Behram in the Company for and upon receipt by Behram of an aggregate consideration of INR 11,000 (Indian Rupees Eleven Thousand Only) exclusive of any and all taxes or the Company shall buy back 11% shareholding of Behram in the Company for and upon receipt by Behram of an aggregate consideration of INR 11,000 (Indian Rupees Eleven Thousand Only) exclusive of any and all taxes.
 The Promoter and the Company shall ensure that the aforesaid purchase of shareholding or buy back of shareholding (as the case maybe) shall be in accordance with applicable laws.
 The Company shall provide certified copies of resolutions, duly completed share transfer form and updated share certificates and register of members to Behram in respect of the above.
 It is hereby clarified that the Promoter or the Company (as the case may be) shall pay the stamp duty and taxes in respect of transfer of shareholding or buyback of shareholding.

-Upon the completion of repayment of INR 7,00,000 (Indian Rupees Seven Lakh Only) to Behram in terms of Clause 1.2 above, Behram shall ensure that his spouse i.e., Mrs. _________ shall transfer 2% shareholding held by her in Mine Hunter Games Technologies Private Limited to the Company for and upon receipt by her of an aggregate consideration of INR 1,00,000 (Indian Rupees One Lakh Only) exclusive of any and all taxes.
+Upon the completion of repayment of INR 7,00,000 (Indian Rupees Seven Lakh Only) to Behram in terms of Clause 1.2 above, Behram shall ensure that his spouse i.e., Mrs. _________ shall transfer 2% shareholding held by her in Mindhunter Games Technologies Private Limited to the Company for and upon receipt by her of an aggregate consideration of INR 1,00,000 (Indian Rupees One Lakh Only) exclusive of any and all taxes.
 The Company shall ensure that such transfer is in accordance with applicable laws.
 The Company shall further ensure that Mrs. _________ and Behram are provided with certified copies of resolutions, duly completed share transfer form and updated share certificates and register of members in respect of the abovementioned transfer.
 It is hereby clarified that the Company shall pay the stamp duty and taxes in respect of the aforementioned transfer of shareholding.

 The Company shall (and the Promoter shall ensure that the Company shall) provide to Behram the certificates for tax deducted and collected at source ("TDS Certificates") in respect of the Interest in a timely manner at the end of each quarter.